NOED7I/muletter/INSTALL.md

 ## Deploy

-MuList API is configured to automatically run by on the following list of cloud hosting services.
+MULIST server is configured to automatically run by on the following list of cloud hosting services.

 ### **Openshift Online V3**